 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical wet dog food.

-Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a wet dog food containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a wet dog food containing a significant amount of meat.

-4Health Grain Free is a canned dog food using a notable amount of named meats as its main source of animal protein, thus earning the brand 4.5 stars.
+4Health Grain Free is a canned dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 4.5 stars.

-The following automated list (if present) includes all dog food recalls since 2009 related to 4Health.
+The following automated list (if present) includes all dog food recalls related to 4Health through May 2023.